 EPA & Wildfires

 It’s the Environmental Protection Agency (EPA).
 The organization was created during the Clean Air Act of 1976 and provides federal oversight of establishing air quality standards for auto manufacturers and other factories.
+Now, the EPA oversees all aspects of environmental protection, including water quality, pesticide use, and climate change.

 Wildfire smoke can also get into the home and lead to poor indoor air quality.